How I made $0 in the stock market.

 Back in 2005, I did the math and felt that my pile of pennies was large enough that I no longer needed to sit in my cubicle every day.
 I was tired of working for the man.
 I knew the stock market would have ups and downs but the math said that my past decade of savings should continue to grow at a rate of nearly 7%.
 Having confidence in the U.S. economy and the power of compound interest, I decided to go for it and quit my job.
 Unfortunately, what the math didn't say is that the banks were playing a very dangerous game and the economy was about to fall apart.
 If you don't know what happened in 2008 then you have some reading to do.
 The short version is that it was bad, almost very, very bad.

 9 March 2009, eight years ago today, is when the S&P 500 closed at its low point of 676.53.
 The last time it closed that low was all the way back in 1996.
 That's a span of nearly 12.5 years.
 Those 12.5 years happen to coincide with my high income generating years.
 In other words, instead of my retirement savings earning the historical 7% average, I earned a whopping 0% interest during that period.
-More than a decade's worth of earnings, gone.
+More than a decade's worth of market gains, gone.
 Thanks Wall Street.

 I'm not saying that investing is a bad idea, or that a 4% withdrawal rate is too high, or that the market is about to crash again.
 Quite the contrary, I still firmly believe that dollar cost averaging is the best way to achieve the historical market average of 7% - 11%.
 Is the market close to another peak?
 I don't know and neither do you.
 We can guess, but it's only a guess.